Love Is Love Is Love (film): Plot

 On a Saturday night, Joanne and Jack have a virtual dinner date as he is presently working on location in Montana as a producer.
 The couple have grown daughters and allude to having a long happy marriage.

-Jack didn't call the previous night, and he claims he fell asleep watching a DVD.
-He asks Joanne to join him in Montana, but she fears he wouldn't have time for her like the last time.
+Jack did not call the previous night, and he claims he fell asleep watching a DVD.
+He asks Joanne to join him in Montana, but she fears he would not have time for her like the last time.

 Suddenly, Jack's connection cuts out.
-When he's back, another woman is next to him, presumably from the shoot.
+When he is back, another woman is next to him, presumably from the shoot.
 She says hello, then excuses herself.
 At one point, he acts jealous when another man pays a little attention to Joanne.
-They sign off, as Jack says he's exhausted.
+They sign off, as Jack says he is exhausted.

 The next day Joanne, after dealing with a worker at their house, spends most of the day traveling to surprise her husband in Montana.
-Arriving late to where he's staying, as he's letting her in, another woman is sneaking out the back.
+Arriving late to where he's staying, as he is letting her in, another woman is sneaking out the back.